 Just like our physical health, we need to work on our mental health and managing this type of stress.
 Whether that is through a practitioner, educating yourself online or with books, or trial and error, it’s worth investing time and effort.

 For me, I had to stop stressing about every tiny detail around food, practice radical self-care and just generally take a more relaxed approach to life (comes with age, maybe…).
 Even more than any other part, there’s no one-size-fits-all approach and it’s an ever evolving practice that can take you to some fun places.
 Think retreats!

-It’s also a two-way street - what’s happening in our gut can directly impact our mood (I wrote a whole post about that HERE).
-So no, it’s not ALL in your head - I have myself and countless clients, with test results and actual healing who can testify to that - but that doesn’t mean it isn’t an important part of the healing process.
+It’s also a two-way street - what’s happening in our gut can directly impact our mood (We wrote a whole post about that HERE).
+So no, it’s not ALL in your head - we have ourselves and countless clients, with test results and actual healing who can testify to that - but that doesn’t mean it isn’t an important part of the healing process.

 Mistakes are how we learn, they are a completely normal and expected part of the healing journey.
-Sometimes they hurt, but these are the lessons we remember the most and they are what I have tried to focus on here so we can all learn from those who have come before us.
-I truly hope you haven’t made as many as I did and that you’ve learnt a thing or two that might make your healing journey a little smoother, a littler shorter and a little less stressful.
+Sometimes they hurt, but these are the lessons we remember the most and they are what we have tried to focus on here so we can all learn from those who have come before us.
+We truly hope you haven’t made as many as we did and that you’ve learnt a thing or two that might make your healing journey a little smoother, a littler shorter and a little less stressful.

 If you need help to get things moving, feel free to download a copy of our FREE ‘CLEARING CONSTIPATION E-GUIDE’ (below) and if you need further help with getting rid of constipation and healing your gut, please head to the Work With Us page to learn more about how we work online with clients in many countries to test for and treat the many root causes of IBS symptoms and other GI conditions.

 Keep searching, keep going with your healing journey and keep fighting for your health.
-I promise it will all be worth it.
+We promise it will all be worth it.